ummigs/ummigs/README.md

 ### Hi there 👋
 I'm Ümmügülsüm Sümer.
-This is my third year at Bilkent University and I'm a CS student.
+I am a senior CS student at Bilkent University .

 <!--
 **ummigs/ummigs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.